-The Story Behind the Trends - Belfast has been consistently higher than the NI average and Castlereagh consistently below, until June 12.
-Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
-Level 6's are contained within the Level 5 or above information for June 2013.
+The Story Behind the Trends - Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
+Level 6's are contained within the Level 5 or above information from June 2013.
 (See Page 57).

-Key Stage Three - MATHS
+Key Stage Three - MATHS Data Source: Department of Education